Keto Chocolate Coconut Milkshake

 We used coconut almond butter for this recipe, but you can use almond butter, cashew butter, macadamia nut butter or even a high quality organic peanut butter if you really wanted too (although peanut butter is more inflammatory than other nut butters).

 The key thing in order to make this milkshake so delicious, thick, and creamy is to freeze half of the milk beforehand and blend right before consuming.
-You can add in more collagen protein through Organic bone broth collagen or Keto Maple Protein which would both be great choices.
+You can add in more collagen protein through bone broth collagen protein which would both be great choices.

 Dr Jockers Comments